Downlord/ansible-elasticsearch-callback/README.md

 ```

-You can customize the Settings by using the following environment variables:
+You can customize the settings by using the following environment variables:

 ```
 ELASTICSEARCH_SERVER   (optional): defaults to localhost